Loading Events

 Colonnade, 620 2nd St S

 This 1860s home was one of the last grand houses to be built in Columbus before the Civil War.
-It features a boxwood maze and an asymmetrical entrance.
-Its fruit-lined pathways and blooming flowers reflect the legacy of past gardeners.
-It is now owned by Michelle & Trae Vaughan.
-Circa 1860
+It features an asymmetrical entrance.
+Its fruit-lined pathways, boxwood maze, and blooming flowers reflect the legacy of past gardeners.
+It is the home of Michelle and Trae Vaughan.
+Circa 1860.

 Cady House